SignatureTensors.jl: A Package for Signature Tensors in Julia: Benchmarks

 \section{Benchmarks}

 Benchmarks were conducted on a MacBook Pro (Model Identifier: Mac17,2) equipped with an Apple M5 chip with 10 CPU cores (4 performance and 6 efficiency cores) and 24\,GB of RAM, running macOS 26.0 and Julia 1.12.3.
 The reported timings correspond to wall-clock times in milliseconds (rounded down).
-Timings were measured using \texttt{BenchmarkTools.jl} \cite{revels2017benchmarktools}.
+Timings were measured using \texttt{BenchmarkTools.jl}.
 For each parameter configuration we report the median wall-clock time across 100 samples.
 All experiments were carried out over \mintinline{julia}{base_algebra=Float64}.
 For path signatures and for each triple $(d,m,k)$, we generated random $d\times m$ integer matrices for \mintinline{julia}{coef} with entries sampled uniformly from $[-20,20]$.
-In \Cref{table:timingsForPwLin} we report on the wall-clock times of the constructor \mintinline{julia}{sig} with different choices for the option \mintinline{julia}{algorithm} to calculate $k$-truncated signatures of piecewise linear paths in $\mathbb{R}^d$.
+In \Cref{table:timingsForPwLin} we report on the wall-clock times for \mintinline{julia}{sig} with different algorithms.
+Further benchmarks are provided in the associated \href{https://leonardschmitz.github.io/SignatureTensors.jl}{repository}.

 Faster timings are highlighted in bold; Congruence outperforms Chen in high dimensions.
+Our timings are comparable with \cite{RG20}, e.g., the \texttt{numpy} library \texttt{iisignature} requires $6$ and $654$ milliseconds in the above setup for $d=m=60$ and $k\in\{3,4\}$.
+When moving to exact arithmetic over the rationals we use \texttt{OSCAR} and outperform the \texttt{M2} package \texttt{PathSignatures} from \cite{amendola2025computingpathsignaturevarieties}.
+For example, for $k=3$ and $d=m\in\{10,20\}$ the package \texttt{PathSignatures} requires 1469 and 484595, whereas we need $1$ and $14$ miliseconds, respectively.